 - Push stick, enabling users to insert materials safely without placing their hands near the blade.

 - On-off push switches for mains-powered bandsaws.
-These switches are located near the back — not the most convenient while cutting awkwardly-shaped materials.
+These switches are located near the back, which is not the most convenient place when cutting awkwardly-shaped materials.

 From here, the differences between our chosen models become more apparent.

 The Lumberjack is unique in having a dust collection tray, while its extraction outlet accepts hoses from 50mm to 100mm.
 This dust extraction makes the Lumberjack especially suitable for people with allergies or health conditions where clean air is necessary rather than simply beneficial.

 On the flip side, the Lumberjack is more than twice the weight of its rivals, which are far easier to manoeuvre around a workshop.